usalu/semio/README.md

 ## Installation

 The local server needs no installation.
 Just unpack the folder and run it.
 When it runs, you should see a system tray icon.

 ![System Tray](https://raw.githubusercontent.com/usalu/semio/main/docs/installation/systemtray.png)

+> NOTE: It doesn't run? `semio.exe` might be blocked by Windows, or a custom Firewall because the binary is not signed yet.
+Otherwise if you receive an error message about a missing file, module, package or folder, then it is most likely that some files were not correctly unzipped.
+Reasons for this can be too the paths,  synchronized folders, etc. Try unzipping it in a flat folder like C:\ and copy it to the target destination afterwards.

 The Grasshopper plugin can be installed over the Rhino Package Manager.
 1. Open Rhino Package Manger